 Ruta Molinos de Viento

-After ticking off all places in Vejer Old Town, it’s time to see the famous Vejer de la Frontera windmills.
+After ticking off all the things to do in Vejer de la Frontera old town, it’s time to see the famous Vejer windmills.
 In the past, they were grinding the wheat, but today they are part of the landscape and play an important role in preserving the town’s historical legacy.
 Windmills were built according to the Carthaginian design.
-Lower tower and thicker walls made them better adjusted to the strong winds that are common in the area.
+Lower towers and thicker walls made them better adjusted to the strong winds that are common in the area.

 You can admire two of the windmills in Parque Los Molinos – they both are in very good condition and sometimes one of them is even open for the visitors to see from the inside.